 Fintech panel Q&A session with Sli.do

 Amy is Deputy Chief Executive of Jersey Finance.
-Amy joined Jersey Finance in 2011, becoming Chief Operating Officer in January 2014 and assuming her current role in September 2017.
+Amy joined Jersey Finance in 2011, becoming Chief Operating Officer in January 2014 and assumed her current role in September 2017.
 Amy also retains an active position leading the Strategic Projects team which undertakes projects and initiatives to develop the financial services industry in the Island.

 Amy was born and educated in Jersey and subsequently went on to study at Durham University where she graduated with an honours degree in Natural Sciences.